Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Integrated 4G SIM (recommended)

 The most reliable solution for changing locations.
-The terminal establishes a mobile network connection independently.
-The SIM is pre-installed at most Swiss providers and the data costs are included in the rental or service price.
-Transaction data are minimal (few kilobytes per payment), so that even a weak network is sufficient.
+The terminal establishes a cellular connection independently.
+The SIM is pre-installed by most Swiss providers and the data costs are included in the rental or service price.
+Transaction data is minimal (few kilobytes per payment), so even a weak network signal is sufficient.

 Smartphone hotspot

-Some cheap terminals (e.g., Bluetooth models) connect to your smartphone and use its mobile network connection.
-This works, but has disadvantages: your mobile battery is additionally burdened, the payment process stalls during Bluetooth interruptions, and you are dependent on a second device.
-For food trucks with high throughput, this is rather a temporary solution than a permanent one.
+Some low-cost terminals (e.g., Bluetooth models) connect to your smartphone and use its cellular network connection.
+This works, but has disadvantages: your mobile phone battery is additionally drained, the payment process stalls during Bluetooth interruptions, and you depend on a second device.
+For food trucks with high throughput, this is more of a temporary fix than a long-term solution.

-At larger events, organizers sometimes provide WLAN.
-The reality: overloaded, unstable, not always available.
+At larger events, organizers sometimes provide Wi-Fi.
+The reality: congested, unstable, not always available.
 Processing payments reliably with this is risky.
-Okay as a backup, not recommended as the sole connection.
+Okay as an emergency backup, but not recommended as the sole connection method.

 5. Costs explained transparently: device, transaction fees, monthly fixed costs

-The cost structure of a mobile terminal consists of three components: device costs (purchase or rental), transaction fees per payment, and any monthly fixed costs.
-The following table provides you with an overview of typical market prices in Switzerland (as of 2026, guidance values).
+The utility cost structure of a mobile terminal consists of three components: device costs (purchase or rental), transaction fees per payment, and any monthly fixed costs.
+The following table provides an overview of typical market prices in Switzerland (as of 2026, indicative values).

 Provider | Device costs | Debit fee | Credit fee | Monthly fixed |